20kdc/gabien-app-r48/doc/datamodel.md

 R2K unpacking uses `DM2LcfBinding`.
 Notably, a field does not need an FXO binding to be Lcf-bound, which is why `addField` exists as a distinct entity.

+## `IDM3Data` Lifecycle

+So due to bugs found mid-way through v2.0 development, the life-cycle of `IDM3Data` had to become a little complex.

+Simply put, here's the lifecycle of an `IDM3Data` implementor:

+1. On creation, the object is marked dirty.
+If the change tracker does _not_ have an active License To Unpack Data, the object is considered _fresh._ Fresh objects are immediately registered with the change tracker and remain dirty.
+Otherwise, the object is marked clean and is ready to be dirtied by changes (when they occur outside of the License To Unpack Data).
+	* Fresh objects are marked clean with the other dirty objects on recording rotation, but are not actually _in_ the recording.
+This mechanism gives the object time to be initialized.
+This ensures that objects that Schema assumes are single-type stay that way.
+At particular risk of this phenomenon are Genpos animations/frames.
+		* The system remains consistent because reversing over the creation of the object would also reverse over any reference to it.
+2. The object oscillates between being dirty and clean.
+When dirty, the object is in a `TimeMachine.Recording` object.
+3. The object becomes completely unreferenced at some point (deleted and fell off of Undo/Redo buffer, root no longer in use, etc.) and is GC'd.

 ## Requirements for `IDM3Data` implementors

 The following guarantees MUST be followed: